 The first step in checking or changing the system defaults is to access the Setup Menu.
-First, make certain that the DVD 47 is properly connected to a video display, and that power is connected.
+First, make certain that the DVD is properly connected to a video display, and that power is connected.
 For this process, however, you do not need to load any discs into the unit.

-During STOP, PAUSE or PLAY mode, if you press SETUP on the remote, the Set Up Menu appears on the screen and the front panel display will show SETUP.
-In the same time the DVD 47 will turn to Resume mode (when it was just in play) and resume playback after the Setup Menu has been closed again.
+During STOP, PAUSE or PLAY mode, if you press SETUP on the remote, the Set Up Menu appears on the screen.